fatinAlbustanji/Task4/README.md

 2- Save the output text from (speech to text) as .txt file.

-2- Save the output speech from (textto speech) as .mp3 file.
+2- Save the output speech from (text to speech) as .mp3 file.